AryeoHQ/aryeo-api-php-sdk/docs/Api/VendorsApi.md

 getVendors($include): \Aryeo\Model\GroupCollection
 ```

-Get vendors available to a group.
+List all vendors.

-Get vendors available to a group.
+Lists all vendors available to a group.

 ### Example